-- Lobby politicians to have the funds from which grants are made under update - Section 33 of the Act increased. - Lobby politicians to have the funds provided by Parliament for noxious weed control, specifically funds provided to the Department of Primary Industries, diverted from the bureaucracy so that a specified percentage of available funds must be spend on "on ground" work for noxious weed control. - Investigate the availability of grant funds from other sources to assist the Council in its ordinary operations. - Secure alternative sources of funding for particular Council functions. - Lobby public authorities for funding of weed control work on roads. - Continue to seek grants from Local Land Services for specified noxious weed control projects. - Investigate alternative sources of grant funds for identifiable council weed control projects, such as serrated tussock control. - Investigate alternative sources of grant funds to support Council's administrative and management functions. - Maximise income from fees, charges and income producing operations. - Charge appropriate fees and charges for Council services where this is legally possible and will not prejudice noxious weed control. - Investigate opportunities for the Council to enhance income from its operations. - Ensure that all operations carried out on a contract or agreed basis on behalf of others, including the control of weeds on private property by arrangement with the landholder, are properly costed and the cost fully recovered. - Eliminate unnecessary expenditure. - Ensure that the Council does not undertake weed control work for which the Council does not have a statutory obligation unless the work is properly costed and charged at its true cost - Ensure that work done by the Council for public authorities, including work on vacant Crown land, is properly costed and charged at its true cost. - Ensure that where the Council supervises weed control work funded by other natural resource managers, or others, the cost of supervision is properly costed and brought to account.
+- Lobby politicians to have the noxious weed control grant programs increased. - Investigate the availability of grant funds from other sources to assist the Council in its ordinary operations. - Lobby public authorities for funding of weed control work on roads.

+- Investigate alternative sources of grant funds for identifiable council weed control projects, such as serrated tussock control. - Maximise income from fees, charges and income producing operations. - Investigate opportunities for the Council to enhance income from its operations. - Ensure that all operations carried out on a contract or agreed basis on behalf of others, including the control of weeds on private property by arrangement with the landholder, are properly costed and the cost fully recovered. - Ensure that the Council does not undertake weed control work for which the Council does not have a statutory obligation unless the work is properly costed and charged at its true cost.